xanderlent/intel-npu-highlevel-rpms/README.md

       - rust-unicode-normalization-alignments
     - python-safetensors (see above)

-### A note on the openvino package
+### Backportin OpenVINO from rawhide/Fedora 42

-Fedora 42+ (which is currently rawhide) packages OpenVINO 2024.5.0 which is newer than the bundled OpenVINO 2024.4.4 in intel-npu-acceleration-library 1.4.0, but seems to work OK, except that the NPU code is missing from the library.
+Fedora 42+ (which is currently rawhide) packages OpenVINO 2024.5.0 which is newer than the bundled OpenVINO 2024.4.4 in intel-npu-acceleration-library 1.4.0, but seems to work OK.
+The NPU plugin spews warnings but is functional, if and only if the compiler-in-driver component is present.

 I have manually enabled building openvino from the rawhide package source for F40 and F41 in this copr to fill the gap.
-I might later try to modify it to build the NPU components.
-Right now, it's also x86\_64-only, so no aarch64 builds will be provided.

 ### Revived orphaned deps of rust-criterion from F40